Highway system of São Paulo

-The highway system of São Paulo is the largest statewide road transportation system in Brazil, with 34,650 km.
-It consists of a hugely interconnected network of municipal (11,600 km), state (22,000 km) and federal (1,050 km) roads.
+The highway system of São Paulo is the second-largest statewide road transportation system in Brazil, with approximately 35,000 km.
+It consists of a hugely interconnected network of municipal (12,000 km), state (22,000 km) and federal (1,050 km) roads.
 More than 90% of the population is within 5 km of a paved road.

 It has also the largest number of two-, four- and six-lane highways in Latin America.
-According to the National Confederation of Transports, it is the best highway grid in the country, with 59.4% classified as excellent.
+According to the National Confederation of Transports, it is the best highway grid in the country, with 49.4% classified as excellent and 27,7% as good.

 The term used in Portuguese language for highway is rodovia, and for road is estrada.

 Management systems

 The responsibility for building, maintaining, expanding, managing and exploiting the state roads fall into the following categories: